Nautobot

 Both the nautobot and nautobot-worker ArgoCD Applications use a

 multi-source setup.
-The Helm chart source includes:
+The Helm chart source includes a configurable

 helm: